team-synesthesia/audioAnimated/README.md

 # audioAnimated

-An interactive web application to create music with beautiful animations that move to your music and share them with your friends.
+An interactive web application that allows users to create music with beautiful animations that move to your music and share their creations with their freinds.

 ![app-screenshot](app-screenshot.png)